SaudAlzahri/findingbuddy/README.md

 4. **Connect your smartphone's camera as input**:

+*You may skip this step and use your laptop webcam.*

    To use your smartphone's camera as the input for the Finding Buddy device, you will use Iriun Webcam:

     On Your Smartphone: